 Besides, Aceh is free to form a local party, and Aceh's natural resources on land and at sea will be divided; Aceh entitled to 70 percent and 30 percent is allocated to the Indonesian Government (Jemadu, 2005).
-As an operational framework, the two parties agreed to formulate a new law for Acehfor effective self-government, in accordance with Acehnese'expectations (Djuli & Rahman, 2008).
+As an operational framework, the two parties agreed to formulate a new law for Acehfor effective self-government, in accordance with Acehnese'expectations (Divli & Rahman, 2008).
 The new law was passed in August 2006, called the Law on Governing Aceh (LoGA) Number 11 of 2006.
 This law was envisioned as a middle way between special autonomy and independence that GAM wanted in the Helsinki negotiation (Hadiwinata, 2010).
-Even though the LoGA does not confirm the "self-government" with a specific term.
-In Article (1/2), states that "Aceh is a province which is a special legal community unit and is given the authority to regulate and take care of their government affairs and the interests of local communities"
+Even though the LoGA does not confirm the "self-government" with a special legal community unit and is given the authority to regulate and take care of their government affairs and the interests of local communities ...."